 |

 in writings during the 6th century in the time of the Emperor Hsuan Wu, originating in the country of His Yu in the western

-addition of silver, lead, nickel, iron, zinc, or meteorite depending upon the tradition of the gongmaking.
-Chinese gongs generally
+with the addition of silver, lead, nickel, iron, zinc, or meteorite depending upon the tradition of the gongmaking.
+Chinese

-and energizing, transforming and healing.
-The gong resonates all the cells of the body simultaneously and is useful in resolving
+and healing.
+The gong resonates all the cells of the body simultaneously and is useful in resolving emotional and physical

+|